Hedonisia Community Guidelines on Dating & Sexual Harassment

 In the past, we directed our enforcement of Sexual Harassment rules for the protection of women.
 We did not think that young men would have a problem with sexual harassment as they would be able to take care of themselves!

-In response, we are more sensitive to the feelings of men if they feel they are being pressured to be sexual with someone of the same gender when they don't want to be.
-That is sexual harassment and we do not tolerate it with any gender!
+In response, we are more sensitive to the feelings of anyone if they feel they are being pressured to be sexual with someone of the same gender when they don’t want to be.

 In both cases, their behavior constituted sexual harassment.
 We do not tolerate violations of consent with any gender!